 The City of Dayton has an animal ordinance in effect.
 Animal owners who permit their animals to be at large may be cited.
-Dogs are required to be licensed.
-Dog licences are available for purchase at City Hall during normal business hours.
-The cost is $10.
-The license is valid for the lifetime of the dog.
-Replacement tags are $5.
-Please bring proof of current rabies vaccination when purchasing the license.
 The City of Dayton contracts with Monticello Animal Shelter for picking up stray dogs only.
 If your dog is missing or you find a stray please call 612-859-6989.

-The Dayton Police department provides public fingerprinting for Dayton residents only Monday-Friday between the hours of noon and 5:00pm.
+The Dayton Police department provides public fingerprinting for Dayton residents only Monday-Thursday between the hours of noon and 5:00pm and noon to 4:00 pm on Fridays.
 Appointments are required and can be made by calling 763-427-2017.
 The cost of fingerprinting is $15

 The Dayton Police department only issues permits to purchase to residents of Dayton.
 Permits to carry are issued by the Hennepin County Sheriff.
 Click here for information regarding permit to carry.

 For permit to purchase, present completed application and valid MN photo ID, showing current Dayton address, to the Police Department Monday through Friday from 8 am until 5:00 pm.
 If you have questions, please call 763-427-2017.
 Click here for permit to purchase application.